k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agents_and_tools.md

 Example: The `loans_subagent` tag identifies an agent specialized in banking loan inquiries.

 Read more practice information [here](04a_agentic_flow_agents.md) about the agentic workflow's built-in agents and worker sub-agents.

-## Data Retrieve & Domain List
+## Data Retrieve Agent & Domain List

+While invoking a request to an AI model for generating SQL, as it is done at the Data Retrieve agent, it is important to provide it the right context, including the right scope, that is - only the relevant tables that shall be involved.

-The **domain list** is useful when an LU contains many tables, not all of which may be relevant for the current request.
-This attribute is used by the Reflector agent and is added to its context.
+When an LU contains many tables, not all of which may be relevant for the current request, it is useful to separate them into groups - domains.

 A good practice for provisioning and maintaining the domain list is to create an MTable at the leading business entity LU, including the following recommended columns: